MicrosoftDocs/power-platform/power-platform/admin/manage-apps.md

 You can now install, configure, and manage Dynamics 365 apps in the Power Platform admin center.

-Apps in this topic refer to model-driven applications in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service) as well as apps purchased from Microsoft AppSource.
+Apps in this topic refer to model-driven applications in Dynamics 365, Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, and Dynamics 365 Marketing as well as apps purchased from Microsoft AppSource requiring any of these Dynamics 365 licenses.

 You can manage apps from either the tenant level or the environment level.

 ## Tenant-level view of apps

-App management in the Dynamics 365 admin center **Applications** tab is now done from the tenant-level view of apps in the Power Platform admin center.
+App management in the **Applications** tab of the Dynamics 365 admin center  is now done from the tenant-level view of apps in the Power Platform admin center.
+Follow these steps to see a list of all licensed Dynamics 365 Customer Engagement applications for your tenant.

 |Legacy app management  | New app management  |
 |---------|---------|